 The importance of understanding the word “NO” is huge!
 The best way to do this is through association.
 After gaining their attention, give a firm “NO” in response to their chewing.
 Your Husky will pick up on your tone and know they’re doing something wrong.

-Now after you’ve stopped them and informed, you must swiftly replace whatever they were chewing, with one of their favorite toys.
+Now after you’ve stopped and informed them, you must swiftly replace whatever they were chewing, with one of their favorite toys.
 If they keep their focus now on the toy, you’re ready to praise.

 Positive reinforcement-based is by far the best style of training.
 Your Husky will remember what behavior earned them a positive response from you and will exhibit this behavior more.